RonaldTuna/Data-Science-Projects/README.md

 READ ME
-This is my repository for cogs 108, winter 2019 at UCSD
+This is my repository for various data science related projects